buildo/book/README.md

 ![](http://www.schurter.com/var/schurter/storage/ilcatalogue/files/image/datasheet/IM0010572_large.jpg)

 There's only one way of using it, and it's the right way.
-Anyone finds it natural and easy to use, and they don't even need to be aware the possibility of mistake.
+Anyone finds it natural and easy to use, and they don't even need to be aware of the possibility of mistake.

 The UK power plug is designed for success.